 Higher Education Institutions (tertiary level education)

-Higher education institutions can be separated into two types having the same status, but with different educational goals: traditional Universities / Federal Institutes of Technology (FITs) and the Universities of Applied Sciences (UAS).
-The main task of the universities/FITs is to carry out basic research and teaching, while UASs place a greater emphasis on practically oriented studies and on applied research and development.
+Higher education institutions in Switzerland refer to traditional Universities and two Federal Institutes of Technology (FITs) as well as to the Universities of Applied Sciences (UAS).
+They have different educational goals: The main task of the universities/FITs is to carry out basic research and teaching, while UASs place a greater emphasis on practically oriented studies and on applied research and development.
 Both types of institution have a dense network of education outlets in Switzerland, offering Swiss and non-Swiss students alike high quality tertiary education opportunities.